Seeker1911/starred_python_repos/README.md

   * It uses the Github api.
   * It uses pip as the package manager.
   * It uses CSS and Bootstrap 3 for styling.
-  * It has been tested with with Python versions 2.7 and 3.6.2
+  * It has been tested with Python versions 2.7 and 3.6.2

 **What does it do?**
 ---